 What is Executive Function?

-Executive Functions enable us to plan ahead, control our impulses, prioritize tasks, focus attention, remember instructions, and get started on work.
+Executive Function, or EF, refers to the set of abilities residing in our brain’s frontal lobes that help us set and achieve goals.
+These skills enable us to plan ahead, control our impulses, prioritize tasks, focus attention, remember instructions, and get started on work.

-Students with executive function deficits frequently do not complete homework assignments and projects on time, struggle to prioritize academics over gaming and YouTube, are easily distracted, and rarely effectively study for exams.
+When students struggle with executive dysfunction, they frequently do not complete homework assignments and projects on time, struggle to prioritize academics over gaming and social media, are easily distracted, and rarely study effectively for exams.

 The GEL Approach